susomena/Laravel-Token-Auth/README.md

         // Closure logic
     }]);
 ```
-Now, if you want to authenticate your user with a token you'll have to user the `/credentials/login` route to authenticate the user's email and password and get a valid token for this user, then you'll have o send this token in every HTTP request by putting it in a header called `X-Credentials-Token`.
+Now, if you want to authenticate your user with a token you'll have to user the `/credentials/login` route to authenticate the user's username and password and get a valid token for this user, then you'll have to send this token in every HTTP request by putting it in a HTTP header called `X-Credentials-Token`.